ryanjyost/newsbie/README.md

+Data collected and analyzed by this project --> https://github.com/ryanjyost/news-sites-scraper

+RESTful API and further analysis with this project --> https://github.com/ryanjyost/birds-eye-news-api

+---

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>